vaenkat/Computer_pdfs/README.md

-This repo MOST of the pdf available for c
+This repo has MOST of the pdf available for c